 I had no symptoms, no visible signs, no lumps.
 A mammogram picked up the problem, picked up that the cancer was in various places in my breast.
 So, I lost the breast.
 You can read a conversation between me and fellow author Anne Laughlin about our breast cancer diagnoses.

 I was lucky.
 I was stage 0.
-The 2 lymph nodes the surgeon took had no evidence of cancer, and the margins (where my breast attached to my body) were clear.
+The 6 or so lymph nodes the surgeon took had no evidence of cancer, and the margins (where my breast attached to my body) were clear.
 As a result, I didn’t need chemo or radiation.
 But I do carry a war wound across my left pectoral — a long, horizontal scar that slashed a new chronology into my life: before cancer, and after.

 So I’m still a little raw, literally and figuratively.
 I’m still trying to figure out what this means, or whether it means anything at all beyond a healing wound on my chest and the prosthesis I wear during the day.
 I’m slowly getting used to the new topography of my physical self, slowly working on reconciling the before cancer days with the after cancer days, and savoring the many pieces of each day that before I might have missed.